rbob86/custom-heatmap/README.md

 # Looker Custom Visualization Boilerplate

-A repo for getting started with custom visualizations that includes a Highcharts example integration.
+A repo for getting started with custom visualizations that includes a Custom Heatmap example integration.

 ## Installation